meyayl/docker-matrix-bootstrap/README.md

 ## What does the prepare step do?
 Basicly it creates and configures everything required to run the Matrix Synapse server:
 1. It creates data folders for Matrix Synapse, Element and Postgresql and fixes file permissions
-2. It generate a homeserver.yml, gathers instance unique information from it and renders an opionated homeserver.yml
+2. It generate a homeserver.yml, gathers instance unique information from it and renders a configured homeserver.yml
 3. It creates a domain specific log configuration for Matrix Synapse and uses it in homeserver.yml
 4. It generates an Element config.json
 5. It creates a seperate reverse-proxy configuration for Synapse and Element